Frequently Asked Questions

 What are guidelines for setting healthy boundaries for teens?
 For single adults?
 For married couples?

 The bible’s primary concern here is about our sexual activity flowing from a life of purity in thought, word and deed.
 The fundamental guideline is that all sexual activity outside of the marriage relationship between one man and one woman falls short of God’s design.
-Purity is primarily accomplished not by individual effort but by dependence on the power and presence of the Holy Spirit worked out in community with other believers.
+Purity is about our relationship with Jesus not our accomplishments.
+Purity is not something we have that we can “preserve.”
+It does not come by individual effort but by dependence on the power and presence of the Holy Spirit worked out in community with other believers.
 Real community is marked by genuine confession and contrition with honesty, authenticity and accountability.

 Examples of good policies include: